Be alert and of sober mind. Your enemy the devil prowls around like a roaring lion looking for someone to devour– 1st

 When we haven’t submitted our lives or some part of our lives to Jesus-

 Seriously.
-Disobedience and rebellion are open doors the enemy will always walk through.
+Disobedience and rebellion and refusing to acknowledge or repent of sin are open doors the enemy will always walk through.
 Deal with those issues (Ephesians 4:27, James 4:7, 1st Peter 5:8).
 Pronto.

 We refuse to forgive-

 Refusing to forgive leads to bitterness and makes us more likely to sin (Acts 8:23).
 Satan would be a fool not to take advantage of that kind of opportunity to plant bitterness, rage and every other kind of evil in our lives (Hebrews 12:15).
 Forgiveness is never easy but is is the most spiritually freeing thing we can do.
 It is more than worth the effort.
-It is essential to our spiritual survival.
+It is essential to our spiritual survival (Matthew 6:14-15, Luke 11:4).

 This has resulted in a feeble church, worldly Christians and a world in crisis.
 We must endeavor to live lives that thwart the enemies plan and take back ground for the Kingdom.
 We do that through constant prayer, a commitment to forgive quickly, submission to God, becoming the best version of ourselves and looking to the Bible and other Christians, not the world for answers to life’s questions.